France City Guides Grand Est

 Being so close to Germany, beer is a big thing in Strasbourg and Alsace in general.
 In Alsace, five breweries ensure over 50% of French production (Fischer, Heineken, Karlsbrau, Kronenbourg, and Meteor), and there are also many micro-breweries producing interesting beers for local consumption.

-Visit Other Places in Alsace on a Day Trip
+11. Visit Colmar and the Alsace Villages on a Day Trip

 Eguisheim - Alsace, France